 You will be contacted by a representative of Caritas Australia or Stopline with updates and the outcome of the appeal.

 5.12 Accessing this policy

-This policy will be available on www.caritas.org.au website and the Caritas Australia policy portal.
+This policy will be available on the Caritas Australia web-site at www.caritas.org.au website and internally on the Caritas Australia policy portal.

 5.13 Socialising this policy and providing training